Chart Color Schemes

 Infrastructure

-Green Point has very high levels of nearby infrastructure activity, ranking in the top 10% nationally
+Green Point has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-Infrastructure changes significantly influence an area's performance.
-AreaSearch identified eight projects likely impacting the region.
-Notable projects include: Green Point Foreshore Masterplan & Reserve Upgrades, Green Point Shopping Village Expansion, Koolang Road Residential Release Area, and Broadlands Estate Green Point.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified eight projects expected to impact the region.
+Notable ones are Green Point Foreshore Masterplan & Reserve Upgrades, Green Point Shopping Village Expansion, Koolang Road Residential Release Area, and Broadlands Estate Green Point.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.